jericson/jericson.github.io/resume.md

-**I helped the hundreds thousands of volunteers who contribute to [176 Q&A communities](https://stackexchange.com/sites#users) remain or become productive.** Obviously no community team can interact with all of them, so we identified leaders.
-I appointed many _pro tempore_ moderators and conducted elections.
-On chat and meta sites, I guided users by answering their questions about support, new feature ideas, bugs, interpersonal interactions and community dynamics.
+**I helped the hundreds thousands of volunteers who contribute to [176 Q&A communities](https://stackexchange.com/sites#users) remain or become productive.** Obviously no community team can interact with all of them, so we identified leaders who engage with other members on our behalf.
+I appointed many _pro tempore_ moderators and conducted moderator elections.
+On chat and meta sites, I answered user support questions, new feature ideas and bugs reports.
+Frequently, I'd guide users though problems of interpersonal interactions and community dynamics.

 I've worked on several major projects, including: